syncfusion-content/blazor-docs/blazor/common/playground/build-in-code-snippets.md

 ---

 # Predefined Code Snippets for Blazor Playground
-Blazor Playground provides pre-defined code snippets for all Syncfusion&reg; Blazor components that helps to ease access the component's code snippets.
+Blazor Playground provides pre-defined code snippets for all Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components that helps to ease access the component's code snippets.

-* Click the `Snippet` button to open a popup containing a list of predefined code snippets for Syncfusion&reg; Blazor UI components.
+* Click the `Snippet` button to open a popup containing a list of predefined code snippets for Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor UI components.
 ![Blazor Playground with pre-configured code snippet](./images/Click_Snippet.png)

 * Choose the specific components you want to render (up to 10 at a time).
 This can be done by simply clicking on the desired snippet.
 Blazor Playground allows you to select multiple components simultaneously.